Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Sukamal Banerjee

-So we stopped sharing order intake numbers as you are aware.
-But to give you some color, our Q3 order intake was robust.
+Yeah.
+So we stopped sharing order intake numbers, as you are aware.
+But to give you some color, our Q3 quarter order intake was robust.
 It was better than what we experienced in Q3 of last year.
-What is the second part of your question again?
+What was the second part of your question again?

 Dipesh Mehta

-The pipeline also because you said pipeline is at all time high, if you can use some context, let’s say whether it is growing 10, 20, 30 percentage or 1, 2, 3 percentage or something of that sort, it gives some sense.
+The pipeline also because you said pipeline is at all-time high.
+If you can give some context, let’s say, whether it is growing 10%, 20%, 30% or 1%, 2%, 3% or something of that sort to give some sense.

 Sukamal Banerjee

 Okay.
 Pipeline growth is in double digits.
-I think what matters more is the qualified pipeline and the large deal contained in the pipeline which has seen definitely robust growth, which is what makes us feel confident.
-But we will be able to guide those into revenue only once we start converting them into converting them as deals.
+I think what matters more is the qualified pipeline and the large deal content in the pipeline, which has seen definitely robust growth, which is what makes us feel confident.
+But we will be able to guide those into revenue only once we start converting them into — converting them as deals.

 Dipesh Mehta